postmodern/ffi-msgpack/README.md

 * Can pack and unpack `nil`, `true`, `false`, Integers, Floats, Strings, Arrays and Hashes.
 * Provides a buffered / callback driven packer.
-* Provides a buffered / streaming driven unpacker.
+* Provides a buffered / streaming unpacker.

 ## Examples